fabiocicerchia/cloud-phoenix-kata/README.md

  - [X] Implements a CI/CD pipeline for the code
  - [-] Scale when the number of request are greater than 10 req /sec
  - [X] submodule the external repo
+ - [ ] Test if the app responds in CI